brightway-lca/bw_timex/docs/content/getting_started/index.md

 ```
 <br />

-In the following sections, we'll take a look at the steps 1-4.
-If you want to get more details on how things work, check out our [Theory Section](../theory.md).
+In the following sections, we'll walk through the steps 1-4.
+If you want the full details right away, you can skip to our [Theory Section](../theory.md).

 ```{admonition} You want more interaction?
 :class: admonition-launch